Careers

 Complete qualifications, including competencies, are outlined in the job profile, which can be found linked at the bottom of this page.

-This posting is for one permanent full-time position.
+This posting is for two (2) permanent full-time positions.
 An eligibility list for similar temporary or permanent future opportunities may be established.
-Temporary positions may become full or part-time, permanent status.
 This position is excluded from union membership.
+Travel may be required as part of job duties.
+The OPCC is located in Victoria and the Lower Mainland.

 The OPCC seeks to foster an inclusive work environment that values diversity, equity, inclusivity and respect.
 It is our goal to have a workforce that reflects the British Columbians we serve.
 To support employment equity and diversity in the workplace, we welcome applications from all groups.
 This includes women, visible minorities, Indigenous Peoples, persons with disabilities, persons of diverse sexual orientation, gender identity or expression (LGBTQ2S+), and others who may contribute to diversity in the BC Public Service.
-Qualified applicants from under-represented groups are encouraged to apply.
+Qualified applicants from under-represented groups are encouraged to apply and to indicate in your cover letter if you belong to one of the designated groups.

 Applicants who identify as Indigenous may choose to seek assistance with their application by accessing the Indigenous Applicant Advisory Service available through the BC Public Service.